eoinsheehan/blog/draft/ruby.md

 # Ruby (some of the more interesting parts)
 Discuss some of the key features
 - what are symbols
+unique identifiers
+need to check also but they actually point to a value and not a reference I think? they are scoped to their classes so that methods woth the same name in different classes can be stored as symbols. similarly different hashes can have the save key values as symbols which woild have to be scoped also?
 - discuss that what MRI is and YARV
 - Blocks in ruby (Passing execution control and how it works)
 - There is like the pretzel operator or whatever too